pivotal/docs-tap/scst-store/use-external-database.hbs.md

-# User External postgres database
+# User External PostgreSQL database

 ## <a id='prereqExtrenalDB'></a>Prerequisites

-* Setup your external postgres database.
-Once the database instance starts, retrieve the following information:
+- Set up your external PostgreSQL database.
+After the database instance starts, retrieve the following information:

-   1. DB Instance Endpoint
+   1. Database Instance Endpoint
-   1. Master Username
+   2. Main User name
-   1. Master Password
+   3. Main Password
-   1. Database Name
+   4. Database Name

-## Setup certificate and configuration
+## Set up certificate and configuration

-1. Create a security group to allow inbound connections from the cluster to the Postgres DB
+1. Create a security group to allow inbound connections from the cluster to the PostgreSQL database.

-2. Retrieve the corresponding CA Certificate that signed the Postgres TLS Certificate.
+2. Retrieve the corresponding CA Certificate that signed the PostgreSQL TLS Certificate.

 3. In the `metadata-store-values.yaml` fill the following settings: